 Members of the Ceres Investor Network can participate in the following voluntary initiatives and working groups.

-A voluntary initiative for investors to engage many of the world’s largest corporations to act on the financial impacts of climate risk to ensure long-term value.
+Investors engage many of the world’s largest corporations to act on the financial impacts of climate risk to ensure long-term value.

-A voluntary initiative for investors to engage companies in the food sector to support the business transition toward a low-carbon economy.
+Investors engage companies in the food sector to support the business transition toward a low-carbon economy.

-A voluntary initiative for investors to engage companies in key sectors to act on the financial impacts of nature loss and biodiversity decline.
+Investors engage companies in key sectors to act on the financial impacts of nature loss and biodiversity decline.

-A voluntary initiative for investors to engage companies to act on the financial impacts of water risk and drive the necessary large-scale change to protect water systems.
+Investors engage companies to act on the financial impacts of water risk and drive the necessary large-scale change to protect water systems.

 Working Groups*